dajhub/dajhub.github.io/content/blog/sddm/index.md

 tags = ["display manager", "software"]
 +++

-I do not use the KDE desktop, although I do like the display manager it uses, SDDM.
-However, the default SDDM theme is not exactly attractive.
-This post looks at how we can change the theme and also edit parts of it.
-I am currently using Arch but there will be a lot of similarities with other Linux Distribution such as Fedora and Debian.
+While I do not use the KDE desktop I do like its display manager, SDDM.
+Thhe default SDDM theme is not, in my opinion, very visually appealing (see image below) but it can be changed.
+This post looks at how we can change the theme and edit the theme to our liking.
+I am currently using Arch but there will be similarities with other Linux Distribution such as Fedora and Debian.

 <!-- more -->